 Out of date technology will leave you scrambling for answers, and a waiting client is an unhappy one.
 Utilizing WMS with real-time visibility allows you to quickly (and honestly) reassure them that everything was accounted for exactly seven minutes ago.

 This can include the manual or automatic allocation of products into specific areas within your warehouse.
 If you have yet to purchase a quality WMS, you may be relying on manpower to eyeball where the product should go.
 Of course, every warehouse needs real people to keep things running, but to err is human, and errors cost both time and money.

 It only takes one absent-minded person talking on their cellphone to write down the wrong number or the incorrect code to leave your floor in a disorganized mass of unmarked boxes and confusion.
 Then the client calls, demanding a recount of their product…and you don’t even know where it’s stored, let alone when it is supposed to move out.

 If something doesn’t seem right, you can log in to the WMS at any time, day or night, just to reassure yourself that the product is, indeed, stored right where it was supposed to be, per your instructions.

 When it comes time for that new customer’s product to move off the shelves, it’s imperative that your company move quickly and effectively right now so their business is as competent as it promises.
 After all, that person may be a customer to you, but they have customers of their own.

 All Accounted For

-A quality WMS will contain a detailed account of anything and everything related to their shipment, meaning you can assure them that, in real time, it’s expected that they will be receiving their delivery 15 minutes ahead of schedule.
-You can even report that shipment was a better deal than anticipated, because your WMS just informed you that shipment was less heavy than the previous delivery.
+A quality WMS will contain a detailed account of anything and everything related to their shipment, meaning you can assure them that, in real-time, it’s expected that they will be receiving their delivery 15 minutes ahead of schedule.
+You can even report that the shipment was a better deal than anticipated because your WMS just informed you that the shipment was less heavy than the previous delivery.